 Geography in Year 12 and 13 is divided into two halves: Dynamic Landscape (Physical) and Dynamic Places (Human).
 Tectonic Processes and Hazards and Coastal Landscapes and Changes are the two physical topics taught in Year 12.
 Globalisation and Diverse Places (or Regenerating Places) are the two human topics taught in Year 12.

-Furthermore, in Year 12, students will attend a field trip to Norfolk where they will undertake a variety of tasks to improve their knowledge and understanding of fieldwork.
+Furthermore, in Year 12, students will attend a field trip to Wales where they will undertake a variety of tasks to improve their knowledge and understanding of fieldwork.
 This will prepare the students for their independent investigation which they will complete in Northumberland.

 Year 13 Curriculum